How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels: Stopping rule for non-anonymous workers

-As in the previous section, we find that (up to some minor noise) for any two \curves, one lies below another.
+\xhdr{Our findings.} As in the previous section, we find that (up to some minor noise) for any two \curves, one lies below another.
 This enables comparisons between different algorithms that are valid for all choices of parameter $C$.
-We conclude the following:
+We conclude:

-\begin{OneLiners} \item In general, it is better to update the weights over time, rather than keep them fixed. \item It is better to use $\eps>0$.
-The best value for $\eps$ is usually in the range $[.05, .2]$, and the effect of changing $\eps$ within this range is usually very small. \end{OneLiners}
+\begin{noindentlist2} \item Using weights is better than not.
+The weighted fixed overlap algorithm performs better than the non-weighted version.
+Similarly, the adaptive algorithm performs better with weights (fixed or time-varying) than in the non-weighted (anonymous workers) case. \item The adaptive algorithm performs better than the fixed overlap majority, even if the adaptive does not use weights, and the fixed overlap does. \item For the adaptive, it is better to update the weights per round, rather than keeping them fixed. \item How much the weights get updated does not have a big effect in performance (for the range of 5\% to 20\% that was tested). \item It is better to use $\eps>0$.
+The best value for $\eps$ is usually in the range $[.2, .3]$, and the effect of changing $\eps$ within this range is usually very small.
+This follows from experiments not shown in figure \ref{fig:chart3b}, but also supported in the experiments of the previous section and Figure~\ref{fig:chart1b}. \end{noindentlist2}

-We experimented with various combinations of weight updating schemes and multiplier values.
+We also experimented with various other combinations of weight updating schemes and multiplier values, which are not shown in the figure.
 We tried updating the weights every four rounds rather than every round (updating by $\gamma^4_\rep$, accordingly, for each quality score $\rep$), and we found that updating every round performs better.
+We also tried updating only the weights of the good workers (or only the weights of the bad workers) and the differences were very small.